FREQUENTLY ASKED QUESTIONS

 Maybe.
 To sponsor your spouse for a Green Card, you will have to file a separate forgiveness application based on the extreme hardship that you, the US citizen, would experience in the event of deportation or relocation to your spouse's home country.

-Call us at (206) 447-1560, chat with us online, or fill out our Online Immigration Law Questionnaire at the bottom of the page.
+Call us at (206) 447-1560 or fill out our Online Immigration Law Questionnaire at the bottom of the page.